-- VLL recommends social distancing of six feet between individuals during all pre-game plate meetings between teams and umpires. - Plate meetings should only consist of one manager or coach from each team, and game umpires. - All participants are required to follow state and local guidelines at the time of the pre-game meeting.
+- o If possible, plate meetings should be eliminated. - Social distancing of six feet between individuals should be implemented during all pregame plate meetings between teams and umpires. - Plate meetings should only consist of one manager or coach from each team, and game umpires. - o All participants should wear a cloth face covering. - o No players should ever be a part of plate meetings.